All-trichord hexachord

 In music, the all-trichord hexachord is a unique hexachord that contains all twelve trichords, or from which all twelve possible trichords may be derived.
 The prime form of this set class is {012478} and its Forte number is 6-Z17.
+The following is an example of the all-trichord hexachord.

 Its complement is 6-Z43 and they share the interval vector of <3,2,2,3,3,2>.

 It appears in pieces by Robert Morris and Elliott Carter.
 Carter uses all-interval twelve-tone sets consisting of all-trichord hexachords in his Symphonia: sum fluxae pretium spei.
+In 1992, composer and Carter scholar John Link generated a list of every all-interval twelve-tone row from which an all-trichord hexachord could be derived, and offered it to Carter to help with his work.